QuarkNerd/blog/hmumford/_posts/2018-06-26-solid-principles.md

 layout: default_post
 categories:
   - Tech
-summary: 'Code examples and definitions of the SOLID principle to show how easy it is to voilate them and how you can refactor code to adhere to them.'
+summary: 'Code examples and definitions of the SOLID principles to show how easy it is to voilate them and how you can refactor code to adhere to them.'
 ---

 During my [Graduate Programme](https://www.scottlogic.com/careers/graduates-programme/) at Scott Logic, I joined a study group to learn about software engineering design patterns and core principles.